Informasjonsforvaltning/user-api/README.md

-The goal of user API is to provide REST based proxy for allowed users Internally, the implementation proxies the user data from Altinn, through module "nginx-altinn-proxy"
+The goal of user API is to provide REST based proxy for allowed users Internally, the implementation proxies the user data from Altinn, through module "fdk-nginx-altinn-proxy"

 Test: